tractr/traxion/MIGRATIONS.md

 At the moment we are writing this document, this is caused by a bug in the Nx cli.
 To fix it, you need to remove the `projects` key in your `nx.json` file.
-Then you cant continue the migration normally.
-Note than this can cause cyclic dependencies in your project, making any command that check dependencies to loop.
+Then you can continue the migration normally.

-will be able to separate your `workspace.json`into multiple `workspace.json/project.json`.
+After that, you will be able to separate your `workspace.json`into multiple `workspace.json/project.json`.
 To do that you need to execute this command into your cli: `nx g convert-to-nx-project --all`.

+Note that if your workspace contains a virtual `workspace` project that contains targets for the whole workspace, you will encounter looping issues when running nx commands.
+To fix it, you can take example on this repository with the libs/workspace project.

 Make sure your build, test and lint pass before passing to the next step (the use of multiple pr is recommended here).